-Each merchant profile can have multiple users set up that can be used to run transactions, access reports, and perform administrative tasks.
+Each merchant group can have multiple users set up that can be used to run transactions, access reports, and perform administrative tasks.
 The users can be assigned fine-grained permissions, and it is recommended that no user be assigned more privileges than they need.
 It is always possible to add or remove privileges at a later date.
-A user should be created for every individual that will directly log in, as well as one per integrated application (e.g. POS or Website).
-For integrated applications, such users should be set up as "unattended", as they are not individuals logging in and should not have certain rules enforced such as password rotation; it is however recommended that integrated applications use a randomly generated password of at least 12 characters.
-Accounts created for integrated applications must not be used for an individual's login.
+A user should be created for every individual that will directly log in.
+API Keys or "unattended" users may be used for integrated applications such as Point of Sale systems and Websites, API Keys are the current recommendation, but if using an unattended user you should assign a randomly generated password of at least 20 characters.
+"Unattended" accounts created for integrated applications must not be used for an individual's login.